stanmaz/BBOalert/README.md

 ![](./images/PartnerSelection.png)

-When the user-id specified with an option fits the user id of your actual partner, the option is activated automatically.
 If you play with a partner who is not specified with any option, you may choose options manually (first Select All) or select the options of another partner.

 It is possible to disable all options by chosing 'Select-None' from the dropbox.
 This feature can be used to disable also your entire bidding system if you declare it as an option.